Mark McNairy: Career

-Press

-Throughout his career in the clothing business, Mark McNairy and his work have been featured in American publications like The New York Times, GQ, Details, VMan, The Washington Post and many others.
+McNairy has been featured in American publications like The New York Times, GQ, Details, VMan, The Washington Post and many others.
 McNairy's work has also been featured in Japanese publications such as Men's Ex, Free & Easy and Men's Non-no.

 In September 2006, McNairy was quoted in an article from The New York Times Magazine about the growing popularity of Ivy League style and classic American brands like J. Press.

-GQ x GAP

-In 2012 McNairy put out a T-shirt design featuring capital bold-faced print MANIFEST DESTINY.
-Manifest Destiny was the belief widely held by Anglo-Americans in the 19th century that they were the divinely destined inheritors of the American continent.
-Thus, the violent colonization of and genocide against Native Americans at the hands of Anglo-Americans was also considered to be "divinely" ordained.
+In 2012 McNairy put out a T-shirt design featuring capital bold-faced print "MANIFEST DESTINY".
+(Manifest Destiny was the belief widely held by Anglo-Americans in the 19th century that they were the divinely destined inheritors of the American continent.
+Thus, the violent colonization of and genocide against Native Americans at the hands of Anglo-Americans was also considered to be "divinely" ordained.)